Determinants of Health and Health Inequities

 Health Inequalities

-The results show troubling disparities in health: men in the poorest category can expect to live about 7 years less than those in the richest category (48 versus 55 years beyond age 25); for women the contrast is about 5 years.
-Moreover, the deficit is not only for those with the lowest income: there is a steady rise or gradient in longevity across income levels and this is called the “social gradient in health”.
+The results show troubling disparities in health: men in the lowest income category can expect to live about 7 years less than those in the richest category (48 versus 55 years beyond age 25); for women the contrast is about 5 years.
+Moreover, the deficit is not only for those with the lowest income: there is a steady rise or gradient in longevity across income levels and this pattern is called the “social gradient in health”.

 Health inequities among Indigenous peoples in Canada

-- Life expectancy for Inuit people is lower, at 64 years for males and 73 for females.
+• Life expectancy for Inuit people is lower, at 64 years for males and 73 for females.

-- In 2003, the most common causes of death between ages 1 and 44 were injury and poisoning.
+• In 2003, the most common causes of death between ages 1 and 44 were injury and poisoning.
 Among children under 10, deaths were primarily due to injuries, but suicide and self-injury take over as the leading causes of death for youth and young adults.
 For people aged 45 and older, circulatory diseases were the leading cause of death.
 These patterns parallel the Canadian population as a whole.

-- With respect to suicide, First Nations groups up to age 65 are at higher risk than the Canadian population.
+• With respect to suicide, First Nations groups up to age 65 are at higher risk than the Canadian population.
 The greatest contrasts with the overall Canadian rates are for females aged 15 to 24, and males aged 25 to 39, at approximately eight and five times the Canadian rates, respectively.

-- First Nations people experience an elevated burden of infectious diseases.
+• First Nations people experience an elevated burden of infectious diseases.
 These include pertussis (3 times higher than the national average), chlamydia (7 times higher), hepatitis A (5 times higher) tuberculosis (8 to 10 times higher) and shigellosis (almost 20 times higher).
 [Shigellosis is a common bacterial infection in developing countries and results from poor water quality and inadequate sewage disposal.
 These in turn reflect poverty and inadequate infrastructure].

-- The prevalence of diabetes is around 5% for the Canadian population as a whole.
+• The prevalence of diabetes is around 5% for the overall Canadian population.
 For First Nations living on reserve the age-standardized prevalence was 17% in 2009, and 10% for those living off reserve.
 Prevalence was 7% for Métis.

-- Based on self-reports, 18% of non-Indigenous Canadians had a body mass index of 30 or above in 2009; figures for First Nations were 40% (on-reserve) and 28% (off-reserve).
+• Based on self-reports, 18% of non-Indigenous Canadians had a body mass index of 30 or above in 2009; figures for First Nations were 40% (on-reserve) and 28% (off-reserve).
 Equivalent figures were 33% for Inuit peoples and 25% for Métis.

 The Major Social Determinants of Health

-Virtually any characteristic of a society can affect the health of its citizens, so might be considered a social determinant of health.
+Virtually any characteristic of a society can affect the health of its citizens, so could be considered a social determinant of health.
 To make this less daunting, agencies such as Health Canada and the WHO have identified key social determinants that deserve special attention (see the additional materials box).
 The following paragraphs summarize the impact of a selection of determinants from Health Canada’s list.

 Major health determinants